tommasomoretti/nameless-analytics/README.md

 - Cross-domain tracking for stitching users and sessions across multiple websites
 - Custom acquisition URL parameters, there's no need to use UTM parameters exclusively
 - Load libraries from CDN or from a custom location
 - Event logging in JavaScript console

+Read more about [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag) and [Nameless Analytics Client-side config variable](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable)

 ### Server-side tracking